Transcendent-Tapir/Distorted-Domains/setting.md

 6  | Ocean	|	Alien	|	High-tech	|	Abandoned	|	Reinforced	|	Walking
 7  | Darkness	|	Fire	|	Frozen	|	Spiral	|	Mafia	|	Corporation
 8  | Farm	|	Rotting	|	Tower	|	Quantum	|	Cliff	|	Hut

+#### Step 3 - Details

+Go around the table and have everyone suggest locations, npcs, factions, environment details, and wildlife.
+Do this until you have a few examples for each category.
+To flesh out the setting further, connect these details in ways that the group thinks make sense.
+Putting certain NPCs with specific factions, putting points of interest and specific environment details in specific locations and the like.

+#### Step 4 - Rumors and Conflicts

+Each Player, including the DM, should introduce some sort of mystery, rumor, or conflict within the setting.
+Maybe two factions are fighting over resources or a location, maybe there's something mysterious going on in a given location, maybe a specific NPC has been acting weird lately, perhaps there are rumours related to unusual wildlife in an area.

+If during domain creation you ever get stuck and cannot come up with anything, you can use the table below for inspiration